TLCFEM/suanPan-Manual/docs/Collection/Process/set.md

 Some empirical guidance can be concluded as follows.

 1. For most cases, the asymmetric banded storage with full precision solver is the most general option.
+2. The best performance is obtained by using symmetric banded storage, if the (effective) stiffness matrix is guaranteed to be positive definite, users shall use it as a priority.
-2. The mixed precision algorithm often gives the most significant performance boost for full storage with `CUDA` solver.
+3. The mixed precision algorithm often gives the most significant performance boost for full storage with `CUDA` solver.
 But mixed precision algorithm does not show advantages in FEM in general.
-3. The `SPIKE` solver is slightly slower than conventional `LAPACK` implementations.
+4. The `SPIKE` solver is slightly slower than the conventional `LAPACK` implementations.
-4. The `SuperLU` solver is slower than the `MUMPS` solver.
+5. The `SuperLU` solver is slower than the `MUMPS` solver.
 The multithreaded `SuperLU` performs LU factorization in parallel but forward/back substitution in sequence.
+For large scale problems, personally I prefer `MUMPS` and `PARDISO` solvers.
+The `SuperLU` solver also does not handle memory leak internally.

 ## Parallel Matrix Assembling